New Cohort begins Summer 2021: June 21 – July 30

 The program works with Roanoke’s Mill Mountain Theatre and a growing network of theatres around the country that specialize in new play development.

 Each year we produce, in collaboration with Mill Mountain Theatre, two to four plays by Hollins playwrights as part of the Winter Festival of New Works, and we work to bring back our student performers, directors, and playwrights for those productions — providing transportation, accommodations, and a small meal stipend.
 These plays are frequently selected for regional and national recognition through KCACTF.
 Some have even transferred to other theatres around the country.

 New Works Initiative

 A fund that offsets the costs related to producing work by Hollins’ student playwrights.
-Students in the New Play Directing Certificate program can apply for production assistance whenever they are performing in work generated by Hollins playwrights.
+Students in the New Play Performance Certificate program can apply for production assistance whenever they are performing in work generated by Hollins playwrights.

 How Is the Program Best Described?

 “Hollins performers know what they’re doing, do it well, and know how to work with a playwright and director to find the play.
 They are here to do the work, which is why they get work.”